 37. KNOW ABOUT THE DANGEROUS ANIMALS IN THE NEW COUNTRY

 When visiting new country research well about dangerous animals present in that country.
-This information can alert you encountering dangerous animals like Lion, Tiger, Elephant, Crocodile, etc on roads.
+This information can alert you to encountering dangerous animals like Lions, tigers, elephants, crocodiles, etc on roads.

 38. TELL YOUR BANK THAT YOU ARE TRAVELING